vsrinivas/fuchsia/docs/ledger/api_guide.md

 This document describes how to use Ledger for synchronized application storage in a client application.
-The goal of the document is to explain the key concepts and the most common operations, not neccessarily to cover all of the API surface.
+The goal of the document is to explain the key concepts and the most common operations, not necessarily to cover the entire API surface.

 [TOC]